a1928375/Disjunction-Construction/README.md

 Hint 2: Don't forget to escape special characters.

 Hint 3: You don't have to write very much code to complete this exercise: you just have to put together a few concepts.
 It is possible to complete this exercise without using a lexer at all.
 You may use any approach that works.

+(9) Crafting Token Specifications:  Define a variable regexp that matches numbers with 1 or more leading digits and an optional . followed by 0 or more digits.